-These regulations apply to anyone using the IT facilities (hardware, software, data, network access, third party services, online services) provided or arranged by RUL.
+These regulations apply to anyone using the IT facilities (hardware, software, data, network, including wi-fi access, third party services, online services) provided or arranged by the University.

 Governance

 When using IT, you remain subject to the same laws and regulations as in the physical world.